Lakeshore Cricket League Summer Rulebook

 2. Play stopped due to bad light

-DL method will be used on the App by all umpires as mentioned below
+DL method will be used on the Cricclubs App

 Ground Conditions and Conduciveness: Only the officiating umpires for the game will have the power to decide the conduciveness of the field for a game.
 Umpires will consult and take into account the captains' opinion but reserve the right to decide on the final outcome of feasibility of ground conditions.
 In the case of a game cancellation due to such conditions, both teams will be awarded 3 points.